Compliance Schedules and BWOFs

 How do I apply for a Compliance Schedule?

-Prior to, or at the time of the application for a Code Compliance Certificate, the owner must have completed a Compliance Schedule Application, if required.
+Prior to, or at the time of the application for a CCC, the owner (or an agent on their behalf) must have completed a Compliance Schedule application, if required.

-As well as completing these application forms, a form for each Specified System needs to be completed.
+As well as completing these application forms, a form for each Specified System listed in the application needs to be completed.

 Issuing a Compliance Schedule

 QLDC issues the Compliance Schedule confirming the inspection, maintenance and reporting procedures to be followed to keep these specified systems in good working order.

 Along with the Code Compliance Certificate, the owner gets:

 - A copy of the Compliance Schedule